oliverbenee/hotciv/backlog.md

 * [OK] Refactoring of EpsilonCivDynamicAttackStrategy is VERY MUCH NEEDED.
 * [PARTIAL] Correct design of attackstrategy
 * [PARTIAL] EpsilonCiv uses stub class DieStub
-* [] Fix moveunit to only allow movement of one tile.
+* [] Fix moveunit to only allow movement distance of one tile.

 ## INTEGRATION OF HOTCIV GUI
 * [OK] 36.37: Implement and JUnit test the Observer pattern 'Subject' role behaviour in your HotCiv framework code.
 Make the test cases part of the normal JUnit test suite